Lycan-Xx/Resume-Builder-PDF-generate/privacy-policy.md

 2. Clicking "Delete Account" in the Privacy & Data section
 3. Confirming the deletion

-Once deleted, your data is permanently removed from our servers within 30 days.
+Once deleted, your data is permanently removed from my servers within 30 days.

 ## Third-Party Services

-We use:
+I use:

 - **Google Sign-In** - For secure authentication (Google's Privacy Policy applies)
 - **Cloud Storage** - For saving your resume data securely

-These services have their own privacy policies that we encourage you to review.
+These services have their own privacy policies that I encourage you to review.

 ## Cookies

-We use minimal cookies to:
+I use minimal cookies to:

 - Keep you signed in
 - Remember your preferences